zachanator070/resume/index.rst

 ------------------------
 - Implemented backend API
    - Created using the Java Spring ecosystem
-   - Integrate with AWS relational database using Spring JPA
+   - Integrated with AWS relational database using Spring JPA
-   - Order Certificates via Digicert API
+   - Ordered Certificates via Digicert API
-   - Create DNS records via Adobe RDNS
+   - Created DNS records via Adobe RDNS

+- Created migration process of data from CMDB to the new Edge Certificate Service
+   - Written in Python 3
-- Integrate with Vault Transit
+   - Integrated with CMDB and EdgeCert APIs
-   - Utilize Vault transit API for encrypting and storage of private keys
-   - Create workflow to rotate and deprecate encryption keys
+   - Used PGP library to decrypt CMDB encrypted SSL keys

 - Implemented UI pages
    - React